What are the implications of GDPR for digital archiving?

-	In simple terms: unless an organisation takes care to work only with digital archiving suppliers who are themselves GDPR-compliant, and can demonstrate that compliance to a sufficient standard, their own compliance may be cast in doubt.
+In simple terms, unless an organisation ensures they only work with digital archiving suppliers who are GDPR-compliant, and can demonstrate compliance to a sufficient standard, then their own compliance may be cast in doubt.

 One of the key principles of GDPR is, of course, protecting personal information against loss or disclosure.
 Specifically, Article 5 of the regulation states that personal data should be “processed in a manner that ensures appropriate security … including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures”.

 While there’s no single prescribed set of technical or organisational measures an organisation needs to implement to comply with GDPR, a good starting point when working with third-party suppliers is to look for compliance with ISO27001 - an internationally recognised best-practice benchmark for information security.